-For more information about our implementation of these standards refer to OFR 7.9 Value Chain Sustainability
+For more information about our implementation of these standards refer to section Value Chain Sustainability 7.9.

 7.2 Our material sustainability issues

 Annual sustainability materiality assessment

 Each year we identify the sustainability issues most material to our business and stakeholders by assessing the economic, social, environmental and cultural impact of our activities and business relationships.